-8.7.1 Student Teaching Placements are made by the MSCP Field Placement Coordinator.
+8.7.1 Student Teaching Placements are made by the Office of Clinical Practice.
 Students may not place themselves.
 Students may submit a placement recommendation to the Field Placement Coordinator but there is no guarantee that the recommended placement will be made.

 8.7.2 Student teaching assignments must be completed in a school district within the CSULB service area (generally within 20 miles from CSULB), and in a school district that CSULB has a current affiliation agreement on file.

-8.7.4 One assignment must be a cross-cultural experience in a classroom where at least 25% of the students are of an ethnic, linguistic, cultural, or socio-economic background different from the student teacher’s background.
+8.7.4 The assignment must be a cross-cultural experience in a classroom where at least 25% of the students are of an ethnic, linguistic, cultural, or socio-economic background different from the student teacher’s background.